bodand/InfoCLI/README.md

 Benchmarking is done with the Catch2 test library's benchmark capabilities, so no other libraries are required.

-After configuring the `cli-bench-${numer of options parsed}` targets can be used to run the benchmarks.
+After configuring the `cli-bench-${option type}-${numer of options parsed}` targets can be used to run the benchmarks.
 For the available targets, see the output of CMake.